 The average working week is around 37.5 hours, but does it have to be?
 The 4-Hour Work Week calls this and many other career-based myths into question.
 This book is a must-read for anyone wanting to achieve a luxury lifestyle while working a fraction of the time.
 With guides on how to outsource tasks overseas, how to survive rough economic times, and how to reduce 50% of your workload in just 48 hours, this book is for those determined to achieve the no-work-all-play lifestyle.

 4. The $100 Startup by Chris Guillebeau

-Starting a business with a tumbleweed in your savings account isn’t as hard as it sounds – at least not for Chris Guillebeau.
+Starting a business with tumbleweed in your savings account isn’t as hard as it sounds – at least not for Chris Guillebeau.
 In his book, Guillebeau provides readers with a comprehensive manual to a new way of living, minus the debt, the investments, or the MBA.
-With insights from 50 run-of-the-mill folk who started their businesses on $100 or less, this book is an essential addition for anyone with big ambition, a small budget, and a boss-sacking fantasy.
+With insights from 50 ordinary folks who started their businesses on $100 or less, this book is an essential addition for anyone with big ambition, a small budget, and a boss-sacking fantasy.